WRITTEN BY: BRUCE LOVELACE

 Professionals are going to travel with their DSLRs and pack several camera bodies, lenses and other accessories.
-People who want a good vacation camera that they can carry around without a camera bag if possible.

-For most people the pop-up flash is very convenient and a good travel camera doesn't need to have the ability to mount an extra flash on top of their camera.
-Pop-up built in flashes are always there and ready to go either automatically or through camera settings.
+For most people having a pop-up flash is good enough.
+It's very convenient and a good travel camera doesn't need to have the ability to mount an extra flash on top of their camera.
+Pop-up, built in flashes are always there and ready to go either automatically or through camera settings.

 I am a portrait photographer, so I am obsessed with good lighting and I like to have more control than a pop-up flash can give.
 I absolutely must have a hot shoe on top of every camera I use, but you may be different.

 The light from hot-shoe mounted flashes are easily modified, have the ability to bounce, and can be more accurately controlled.